aspuru-guzik-group/Tartarus/README.md

 export MANPATH=${MANPATH}:${XTBHOME}/share/man
 ```

-The task of designing molecules that dock to proteins requires teh use of **smina**, an efficient method to calcualte bidning affinity of protein-ligand complexes.
+The task of designing molecules that dock to proteins requires teh use of **SMINA**, a method for calcualte docking scores of ligands onto solved structures (proteins).

 ## Datasets